ibuetler/p3s-log-aggregation/Tutorial.md

 The function of Step 1 will now be extended by querying the associated DNS name for the IP address and saving in a variable.

-To achieve this we use the socket library of Python.
+To achieve this the socket library of Python can be used.
 A DNS name to the IP address can be queried with the function "gethostbyaddr()".
 Note that if no DNS name is found, an exception is thrown.
 This exception must be caught and the value of the DNS variable must be set to None.

 The following snippet illustrates this: